5.1 Abuse by Children and Young People who Display Sexually Harmful Behaviour

-7.1 If the information gathered in the course of the Section 47 Enquiry suggests that the child who is suspected or alleged to have sexually abused is also a victim, or potential victim, of abuse including neglect, a Child Protection Conference must be convened.
+6.1 If the information gathered in the course of the Section 47 Enquiry suggests that the child who has displayed HSB is also a victim, or potential victim, of abuse including neglect, a Child Protection Conference must be convened.
 A representative from the YOT team should be invited to the Initial Child Protection Conference.

-If the child becomes the subject of a Child Protection Plan, the coordination of services will continue through the Core Group, which should address the child’s inappropriate behaviour, the potential risks the child poses to others as well as the concerns which resulted in the need for a Child Protection Plan.
+6.2 If the child becomes the subject of a Child Protection Plan, the coordination of services will continue through the Core Group, which should address the child’s HSB, the potential risks the child poses to others as well as the concerns which resulted in the need for a Child Protection Plan.

-7.2 Where the Child Protection Conference concludes that the child who is suspected or alleged to have sexually abused does not require a Child Protection Plan, consideration should be given to the need for services to address any sexually abusive behaviour and the inter-agency responsibility to manage any risks.
-In these circumstances, a multi agency meeting must be convened by Children’s Social Care Services.
+6.3 Where the Child Protection Conference concludes that the child displaying HSB does not require a Child Protection Plan, consideration should be given to the need for services to address any sexually abusive behaviour and the inter-agency responsibility to manage any risks.
+In these circumstances, a multi-agency meeting must be convened by Children’s Social Care Services

 - A written risk management plan in relation to any child identified as at potential risk; including educational and accommodation arrangements;